Meet our Fearless Steeds!

 He loved to play tag with our Shelties, he on one side of the pasture fence and they, wisely, on the other.

-This past summer, K.C. took him to board near her home in New Jersey, where she could ride and fit him up again until he looked and acted like the 5 year-old he believed he was.
+This past summer, K.C. took him to board near her home in New York, where she could ride and fit him up again until he looked and acted like the 5 year-old he believed he was.

 We celebrated two weeks ago when it was all completed and the move was made.